 Alcohol cost is a massive £56.78.
 Don’t get me wrong.
 I don’t mind buying the odd gift for someone here or there but, at nearly £60, that’s quite a big round.

 If you do have to buy a few, then head to the supermarket and buy wine or beer on offer (and don’t worry about getting the good stuff).
-Be sure to have a look at mySupermarket before shopping so you can see who has the best deals.

 However, I don’t think there is anything wrong with asking guests to buy for themselves or bring a bottle.
 Surely that’s what most people do nowadays?